-- Waterson Centre, Salvation Army Phone: 306-569-6088 1865 Osler St. Regina SK - Regina Transition House Phone: 306-569-2292 glars to hide.
-Lock away all garden tools and ladders so they can't be used to gain entry into your home.
-Don't leave children's new bikes or large toys outside your house unattended.
+- Waterson Centre, Salvation Army Phone: 306-569-6088 1865 Osler St. Regina SK - Regina Transition House Phone: 306-569-2292 sessions.
+Keep your home, your family and your n e i g h b o u r s safe!

 In case of emergency, please contact Regina Police Service, RCMP, or any other emergency services that you may require.
-Keep a light on.
-Despite this not being very environmentally or economically friendly advice it can be a deterrent.
-Installing a timer switch or leaving a light or television on will give the impression that someone may be home.

 Keep presents out of sight or close the curtains.
 Visible presents and expensive items will only increase the temptation for someone to break in.

-Be careful not to advertise your

-home to would-be burglars on social media.
-Social media savvy families have a tendency to publish their whereabouts during the holiday season, including any vacation plans.
+Be careful not to advertise your home to would-be burglars on social media.
+Social media savvy families that you are not home.